 Our evidence base of the direct link between Organizational Maturity and sustained performance and value, has been continuously building since 2013.
 OMINDEX® studies clearly show that a highly mature company can be up to four times the market capitalization of their nearest competitors, achieving significantly higher margins.
 It also shows that financial performance, ESG and social impact are mutually inclusive outcomes for mature firms.

-The basis for this evidence gathering is the OM30+ Questionnaire.
-Any CEO, who wishes to gain the full advantages of the insights and wisdom that comes with maturity, should use these questions to assess, gauge and link their own contribution to their organisation’s Total Stakeholder Value (TSV).
+The basis for this evidence gathering is MI’s global standard OMINDEX® diagnostic set of questions.
+Any CEO, who wishes to gain the full advantages of the insights and wisdom that comes with Maturity, should start with these questions.
+They help to assess, gauge and link their own contribution to their organisation’s ability to create Total Stakeholder Value (TSV).

-2. What is the purpose of my organization?
+1. What is the purpose of my organization?
 Am I here to serve shareholders, customers or society?
 How can I make serving all key stakeholder groups mutually inclusive?

 6. Am I trusted?
 How will I know and what will I do if I lose the trust of our customers, employees, shareholders, suppliers and society at large?

 7. What are my core values?
 What values underpin my own thinking, actions and behaviour?

 8. Do I live by clear principles?
 Are my values translated into my guiding principles for myself and the whole of the organization?
 Do I practise what I preach?
 Do I act immediately when I witness those principles being ignored by others?